inet-framework/inet-tutorials/visualization/doc/step18.md

+---
+layout: page
-@page step18 Step 18 - Displaying physical environment
+title: Step 18.
+Displaying physical environment

-@nav{step17,step19}
+tutorial: Visualization
+---

-@section s18goals Goals
+## Goals

 We can place obstacles into our simulation, which can obstruct radio signals.
 In this step we display the physical environment.